 Not only imagery takes up more than 50% of the ad, but it’s also the first thing people notice.
 The image doesn’t have to be elegant or beautiful, but it has to be a magnet for attention.

-Use bright contrasting colors, lots of white space, avoid blue shades, since they get lost in the traditionally blue colored Facebook feed, and do the opposite of what your competitors are doing.
+~ Use bright contrasting colours, lots of white space, avoid blue shades, since they get lost in the traditionally blue coloured Facebook feed, and do the opposite of what your competitors are doing.

 Audience segmentation and targeting